 1101.09 Additive Pump Calibration

 Prior to plant approval, verify the calibrated additive system in the presence of District Testing.
 Ensure the method of adding the additive into a mix is accurate and capable of being calibrated to within ± 2.0 percent of the amount to be added during calibration and verification.
-If inconsistencies in maintaining +/- 10% accuracy occur during production, stop production and perform additional calibrations.
+If inconsistencies in maintaining +/- 10 percent accuracy occur during production, stop production and perform additional calibrations.
 See Supplement 1053 for Storage and Introduction of Additives.

 1101.10 Bi-Weekly Plant Calibration (Quick Cal)